Tiger Bay (1959 film): Critical receptionVariety said the film "stacks up as a lively piece of drama... no blockbuster but it is plausible and holding."Filmink called it "a terrific thriller-drama from Thompson’s peak period, which benefits from location shooting, confident handling, and, most of all the performance of Hayley Mills. She’s a wonder – completely natural, relaxed."

-Box Office
+Box office

 The film was popular at the box office.
-According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959 and "steered steadily into the money."

 John Mills said after the film there were no offers for Hayley's services from British film producers, but Walt Disney offered her the lead in Pollyanna (released in 1960).
 This launched Hayley Mills' career as a movie star.
 Bucholz and Thompson were to reunite in a film called The Rebel but it appears to have not been made.